Home2024-10-25T12:43:59-04:00

 I met Julie & Jason the day after being asked to tender my resignation at a job I loved.
 From that first meeting until the final settlement three years later, their professionalism, competency, & work ethic was exemplary.
 I know I could not have had better counsel.
 They truly represent the best in their profession.

 At Bracker & Marcus, you are our priority.
 We went into this business to help people report fraud and return stolen money to taxpayers, and that is still our mission today.
-With a proven track record, an excellent reputation with the people who can make or break your case, and the ability to take on a case of any size, we are ready to hear your story and start your case.
+With a proven track record, an excellent reputation with the people who can make or break your case, and the ability to take on a case of any size, we are ready to hear your story.

 We are dedicated to putting your needs first.
 Because of that, we don’t get paid unless we win.
 Call our qui tam whistleblower attorneys today to learn more.